yedidiaklein/moodle-local_aiquestions/README.md

 # AI Text to questions generator #

-This plugin allows you to automatically create questions on a given text using OpenAI ChatGPT.
-It requires an OpenAI API Key.
+This plugin allows you to automatically create questions on a given text using AI providers through Moodle's built-in AI subsystem.
+It supports various AI providers including OpenAI, Azure AI, and others configured through Moodle's AI management interface.

+## Requirements ##

+- Moodle 4.5 or higher (required for AI subsystem support)
+- At least one AI provider configured in Moodle's AI subsystem

 ## Installing via uploaded ZIP file ##